Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Supplementary Information

-In this section we give detail on how the prior parameters were chosen for the zinc model.
+In this section we give detail on the choice of model parameters for all models used for the zinc case study, including how the prior parameters were chosen.
 Recall that we considered two different priors for the zinc model, an uninformative prior and a weakly informative prior.
-For the uninformative prior, the prior modes $\mu_i$ of the change in stock variables are chosen to be $3.6575$ (measured in $10^5$ tonnes/Yr), equal to the mean of the absolute value of all the stocks and flow variables in the data, to represent a prior that only has a rough knowledge of the average order of magnitude of the system, but not the order of magnitude of each individual stock or flow.
+For the uninformative prior, the prior modes $\mu_i$ of the change in stock variables are chosen to be $3.6575$ (measured in $10^5$ tonnes/Yr), equal to the mean of the absolute value of all the stock change and flow variables in the data, to represent a prior that only has a rough knowledge of the average order of magnitude of the system, but not the order of magnitude of each individual flow or change in stock.
 For weakly informative prior, $\mu_i$ are chosen the same way as the aluminium case, where the prior mode is set to the nearest power of $10$ of the `true' reported value.
-The prior standard deviation parameters $\sigma_i$ are chosen to be a constant $\sqrt{40}$ in the uninformative case, and $\sigma_i=\max(\min(4\mu_i,4),0.1)$ in the weakly informative case.
-Like in the aluminium model, $\sigma_i$ for the weakly informative prior is chosen at a similar scale compared to $4.5\mu_i$ but somewhat smaller and capped at a maximum of $4.0$ to reflect the fact that the size of flows are relatively smaller in the zinc data (when measured in $10^5$ tonnes/Yr, compared to the aluminium data which is measured in Mt/yr).
+The prior standard deviation parameters $\sigma_i$ are chosen to be a constant $\sqrt{40}$ in the uninformative case, and $\sigma_i=\max(\min(4|\mu_i|,4),0.1)$ in the weakly informative case.
+Like in the aluminium model, $\sigma_i$ for the weakly informative prior is chosen at a similar scale compared to $4.5|\mu_i|$ but somewhat smaller and capped at a maximum of $4.0$ to reflect the fact that the size of flows are relatively smaller in the zinc data (when measured in $10^5$ tonnes/Yr, compared to the aluminium data which is measured in Mt).
 The corresponding prior parameters for the flow variables $\mu_{j,k}$ and $\sigma_{j,k}$ are chosen similarly.

 The noise standard deviation parameters of the observed data is chosen to be a constant $\tau=1.0$ throughout for all data, and similarly for the mass conservation conditions.
 Here the noise parameters are chosen to be somewhat larger than the aluminium model to speed up the computation of the No-U-Turn Sampler MCMC algorithm, as the model needed to be computed $2400$ times over the varying degrees of prior knowledge and available data to generate the coverage probability results in Table 1 of the main text.
 In particular, small values of the noise parameter induces high curvature which makes the sampling algorithm take longer to explore the posterior distribution.
 Similarly, for assessing point estimation (root mean squared error and maximum error) of the model on the zinc data, the posterior mode of the model is estimated directly via optimisation for faster computational speed, rather than through approximating the entire posterior distribution using MCMC.